Woody Allen: 1965–1976: Broadway debut and early films

-In 1969, Allen directed, starred in, and co-wrote with Mickey Rose the mockumentary crime comedy Take the Money and Run, in which he plays the low-level thief Virgil Starkwell.
-The film received positive reviews; critic Vincent Canby of The New York Times wrote, "Allen has made a movie that is, in effect, a feature-length, two-reel comedy—something very special and eccentric and funny."
-In 1971, Allen wrote and directed the slapstick comedy film Bananas, in which he plays Fielding Mellish, a bumbling New Yorker who becomes involved in a revolution in a country in Latin America.
-The film also starred Louise Lasser as his romantic interest.
+Allen co-wrote (with Mickey Rose), directed, and starred in the crime comedy Take the Money and Run (1969) as the low-level thief Virgil Starkwell.
+Vincent Canby of The New York Times wrote, "Allen has made a movie that is, in effect, a feature-length, two-reel comedy—something very special and eccentric and funny."
+Allen wrote, directed, and starred in Bananas (1971) as Fielding Mellish, a bumbling New Yorker who becomes involved in a revolution in Latin America.
+It costarred Louise Lasser as his romantic interest.
 In an interview with Roger Ebert, Allen said, "The big, broad laugh comedy is a form that's rarely made these days and sometimes I think it's the hardest kind of movie to make ... with a comedy like Bananas, if they're not laughing, you're dead, because laughs are all you have."

-The next year, Allen made the film Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask), starring Allen, Gene Wilder, Lou Jacobi, Anthony Quayle, Tony Randall, and Burt Reynolds, which received mixed reviews.
-Time wrote, "the jokes are well-worn, and good, manic ideas are congealing into formulas".
-Allen reunited with Keaton in Sleeper (1973), the first of four screenplays co-written by Allen and Marshall Brickman.

-Allen collaborated again with Keaton in the comedy Love and Death (1975), set during the Napoleonic era and a satire of Russian literature and film.
-At the time of its release, Vincent Canby of The New York Times called the film Allen's "grandest work".
+Allen reunited with Keaton for the science fiction spoof Sleeper (1973), the first of four screenplays co-written by Allen and Marshall Brickman.
+Allen and Keaton starred in Love and Death (1975), a Russian literature spoof set during the Napoleonic era.
+Canby called the film Allen's "grandest work".
 In 1976, Allen starred as cashier Howard Prince in the Hollywood blacklist comedy-drama The Front, directed by Martin Ritt and co-starring Zero Mostel.